 How prevalent is this trend?

-Many African countries struggled with transfers of power in their first half-century after independence.
+Many African countries struggled with transfers of power in their first half century after independence.
 Leaders who gained recognition during national movements for independence consolidated power and bound their own positions in office with their countries’ national identities.
-By early 2017, five African heads of state had been in power for more than three decades: Teodoro Obiang Nguema Mbasogo in Equatorial Guinea, Jose Eduardo dos Santos in Angola, Robert Mugabe in Zimbabwe, Paul Biya in Cameroon, and Yoweri Museveni in Uganda.
+By August 2017, four African heads of state had been in power for more than three decades: Teodoro Obiang Nguema Mbasogo in Equatorial Guinea, Robert Mugabe in Zimbabwe, Paul Biya in Cameroon, and Yoweri Museveni in Uganda.
+That month, Angolan President Jose Eduardo dos Santos stepped down after thirty-eight years in office.
 Eleven other heads of state had been in power for more than ten years.

-Military coups were once a common [PDF] means of seizing power; both Mbasogo and Museveni began their presidencies this way.
-However, military coups have declined during the last two decades.
-There were seventy-two from 1970 to 1982, but only thirty-three from 2000 to 2012.
+Military coups were also once common [PDF] as a means to seize power, with both Mbasogo and Museveni entering their presidencies this way.
+However, these have declined during the last two decades; there were seventy-two from 1970 to 1982, but only thirty-three from 2000 to 2012.

 What has been its impact on growth and stability?